 When the netting argument is pressed, a second objection follows: even if real-time netting is theoretically possible, the capital costs of T-instant settlement would fall on buy-side firms in ways they are unprepared to absorb.

-Margin trading — borrowing against a portfolio to achieve leverage, subject to margin calls, Regulation T limits, and broker oversight — is not what T‑instant settlement requires.
-Cash settlement with a pre‑arranged commercial line of credit is simply treasury management.
+This conflates two very different things.
+Margin trading is not what T-instant settlement requires.
+Cash settlement with a pre-arranged commercial line of credit is simply treasury management.
 The buyer has a funding facility with their own lender.
 The line activates on purchase and reduces on sale.
-The overnight balance — whatever position remains at end of day — earns interest paid to the buyer’s own lender, not to a clearing intermediary.
+The overnight balance earns interest paid to the buyer’s own lender, not to a clearing intermediary.

-Every major buy‑side institution already manages commercial credit facilities.
+Every major buy-side institution already manages commercial credit facilities.
 This is not exotic financing.
 It is a different legal relationship — one in which the clearing firm is no longer the linchpin of the capital structure.
-The buyer funds their own trades.
-The lender relationship is direct.
-The intermediary is removed.
+The argument that this is operationally impossible is made by the intermediaries who would be removed.

 The DTCC objection is not an economic constraint.
 It is a franchise defense.